RCarpus/movie-client/README.md

 # MyFlix
 MyFlix is a the client-side of a full-stack CRUD app built using the MERN (Mongo, Express, React, Node) stack, and hosted with [Netlify](https://www.netlify.com/) at https://rcarpus-myflix.netlify.app/.
 The API, titled movie-api, is located [here](https://github.com/RCarpus/movie-api) on GitHub and is hosted by [Heroku](https://devcenter.heroku.com/) at https://rcarpus-movie-api.herokuapp.com/.
+Please visit the link to the API hosted with Heroku for documentation on the api endpoints used with this app.

 Users of the app are able to register an account, view a database of movies, view and modify a list of favorite movies, update their personal information, and delete their accounts.
 ## Build Tools